Would you like extra protection for your profit margins?

-Whole Foods in my town of Boulder does a great job filling a gap for people on special diets.
+Whole Foods in my town of Boulder does an excellent job filling a gap for people on special diets.
 They were the first store in the area to offer food options for folks who can’t tolerate gluten.
-The gluten-free market has grown and many other grocery stores now cater to this special need.
+The gluten-free market has grown, and many other grocery stores now cater to this special need.
 But Whole Foods remains a leader by offering the largest selection of this food group.

 Delivering an exceptional customer experience can raise your brand above the competition.
-This is a powerful differentiator because so many businesses fail at providing great service.
 Successful customer-obsessed companies don’t just talk about placing customers front and center.
 They act on it.

 Our Customer Service Commitment